dyl-tran/dyl-tran/README.md

 I'm Dylan.
 I'm a student studying in Computer Engineering.
 I work part time as an IT Student Assistant.

 - 🌟 My goal is to become a full-stack developer/software engineer.
-- 📚  I’m currently learning back-end web development (Node.js, Express, MongoDB, SQL, etc.)
+- 📚  I’m currently learning back-end web development and databases (Node.js, Express, MongoDB, SQL, etc.)
 - 🎮 After a full day of coding, you can find me playing video games and playing with my cats.

 ### Languages and Tools 💻